adiiaot/WEB-DEVELOPMENT-JAVASCRIPT/BASICS/JS-Regular-Expressions/js-regular-expression.md

 The *replace()* method replaces the specified text inside a string and returns a new string, It is case-sensitive.

 <script>
-    var text = "JavaScript is fun, I am like JavaScript";
+    var text = "JavaScript is fun, I like JavaScript";
     var replace = text.replace("JavaScript", "Gaming");
     document.write(replace);
 </script>